- Conceptualizing clients from different perspectives.

 Supervision and Training

 The MSUCC Internship attempts to provide a balance of challenge and support.
-You will meet weekly with an individual clinical supervisor, who may be a senior staff member, or a full-time doctoral psychology intern.
+You will meet weekly with an individual clinical supervisor, who may be a senior staff member, or a full-time doctoral health service psychology intern.
 Your supervision is closely monitored by the Training Coordinator and Training Director.
 Formative and summative evaluation points are built into the training program.

 Trainees are required to record all of their clinical sessions.
 Therefore, you will only be assigned clients who consent to recording.
 Recording is necessary to facilitate supervision and ensure high quality services.
 The more you review your own sessions and use them in supervision, the more you will grow as a clinician.